Basnor/neuralAdder/README.md

 # neuralAdder
-The neural network that adds 1 to the binary three-digit number
+Neural network that adds 1 to the binary three-digit number